paulrognonvael/varsel.extdata/README.md

-This is the code and simulation output
+This repository gathers the code and simulation output for the paper "Improving variable selection properties with data integration and transfer learning".
+Available on arxiv [here](https://arxiv.org/abs/2502.15584).

 simulations/routines.R gathers functions used across simulations and the colon cancer example simulations/sim_data.R is code used to simulate datasets